 Pricing pages must be structured in accordance with the selected pricing methodology.
 All bidders must provide the same pricing components and where possible, pricing should be collected from all bidders in the same format.
 This may include requiring all bidders to use the pricing sheets provided in the solicitation.

 Agencies should request early payment discounts for payments made in less than 30 days after receipt of a proper invoice.
-Bidder must detail the discount by providing on the bid proposal form, the percentage of discount and the specific number of days within which the payment must be made for the discount to apply.
+A bidder must detail the discount by providing on the bid proposal form, the percentage of discount and the specific number of days within which the payment must be made for the discount to apply.
 If the bidder offers multiple discounts, it must provide the details for each discount offered (for example: 2%/15 days; 1%/20 days).
 A discount for early payment does not affect bid amounts nor is it considered in making awards, except that a discount may be considered in resolving tie bids.

-Pricing Estimates
+7.13.2 Pricing Estimates